The Essential Review

 - But it sounds great with an iOS device, too

 Noise cancelling headphones, by their very nature, generally don’t sound very good.
-It’s hard to articulate why exactly that is, but because there needs to be so much hardware crammed into such a tiny space, noise-cancelling headphones generally speaking don’t sound good.
+It’s hard to articulate why exactly that is, but because so much hardware needs to be crammed into such a tiny space, noise-cancelling headphones generally speaking, don’t sound good.

 Thankfully, the Sony WH-1000XM2 is the exception to the rule.

-We found their flat(ish) EQ to be listenable to for long periods of time without causing fatigue.
+We found their flat(ish) EQ to be easy on the ear for long periods of time without causing fatigue.
 Mids are straightforward and highs come through crystal clear – although they can become a bit much especially when the headphones are cranked up to higher volumes in quiet environments.
-Bass is weighty and can have some real slam to it, but you won’t find that same bloated level of bass here like you would in other manufacturers.
+The bass is weighty and can have some real slam to it, but you won’t find that same bloated level of bass in this one like you would in other manufacturers.

-The headphones will sound a bit better while using an Android device that supports the aptX HD standard, but even on an iPhone they’re surprisingly great.
-They’ll sound even better if you can find yourself a device that supports the LDAC codec – which, starting with Android Oreo, will come standard on every Android device.
+The headphones sound better while using an Android device that supports the aptX HD standard, but even on an iPhone they’re surprisingly great.
+They’ll sound even better if you can find yourself a device that supports the LDAC codec – which, starting with Android Oreo, will come as a standard on every Android device.

 But of course you’re not buying noise cancelling headphones to replace your Hi-Fi set of cans – you want them because they cut out the noise.
-To that end the Sony WH-1000XM2 are a formidable noise-cancelling pair of cans.
+To that end the Sony WH-1000XM2 are a formidable pair.

-In and of itself, Quick Attention mode is the star of the show here – allowing you to quickly pipe in external audio without taking off the headphones by reducing the volume of the music and using the two microphones located on the outside of each earcup.
-It’s a feature you won’t find a Bose-branded pair of headphones and one that sets Sony apart from the crowd.
+Quick Attention mode is the star of the show here – allowing you to quickly pipe in external audio without taking off the headphones by reducing the volume of the music and using the two microphones located on the outside of each earcup.
+It’s a feature you won’t find a Bose pair of headphones.

 - 30 hours of playback time which is great